 Lounge: 175 guests standing; 100 guests seated

-Food and non-alcoholic beverages may only be served and consumed in the chapel lounge.
+Food and non-alcoholic beverages may only be served and consumed in the chapel lounge and foyer.

-Alcoholic beverages may not be served on the premises of the chapel.
 Smoking is prohibited inside and within 25 feet of the chapel.
-Any person exhibiting behavior consistent with alcohol or substance use must be turned away by the responsible party.
+Any person exhibiting behavior consistent with substance use must be turned away by the responsible party.

-Those with a relationship to the University of Puget Sound, whether they be a student, faculty/staff member, alumni, or a relative of one or more of these constituents, are welcome to reserve the chapel for their special ceremony at a use fee of:
+University of Puget Sound students, faculty/staff members, alumni, friends and relatives of one or more of these constituents, or community members not affiliated with the university are welcome to reserve the chapel for their special ceremony at a use fee of: